 But who has the cheapest bundle?

 Other cost concerns include the extra $10 per month for a modem if you don’t supply your own.
-You will also be charged a one-time fee of $15 for a self-installation kit or $89 for professional installation.
-It’s important to note the kit will cost $15 to deliver, so if you want to save even more, drive to your local XFINITY store.
+You will also be charged a one-time fee of $15 for a self-installation kit or $99 for professional installation.
+It’s important to note the kit will cost $15 to deliver, so if you want to save even more, drive to your local Xfinity store.

 Other than that, this package is inexpensive and capable of streaming Netflix or downloading music just fine.
 The TV selection leaves a bit to be desired, but you can always add on specialized packages for the channels you want.

-XFINITY doesn’t necessarily score high, but it did improve its ACSI rating for TV service by 15%, jumping from a score of 54 to 62 (out of 100)—we’re hoping this trend continues.3 XFINITY is not ranked well in any region—in fact, it consistently has some of the lowest scores.
-This isn’t to say Comcast hasn’t made efforts to improve, but the current state of customer satisfaction leaves something to be desired.4
+Xfinity doesn’t necessarily score high, but Xfinity is not ranked well in any region—in fact, it consistently has some of the lowest scores.1 This isn’t to say Xfinity hasn’t made efforts to improve, but the current state of customer satisfaction leaves something to be desired.
+2

 Check your availability

-Two of the biggest internet and TV competitors, Verizon Fios and Comcast XFINITY are more-than-capable choices for every level of user.
-Verizon Fios takes the advantage in most areas (like speed, contract terms, and data), but Comcast XFINITY has one of our favorite DVRs with the X1, plus it serves a larger part of the country and has more bundling options.
+Two of the biggest internet and TV competitors, Verizon Fios and Xfinity are more-than-capable choices for every level of user.
+Verizon Fios takes the advantage in most areas (like speed and contract terms), but Xfinity has one of our favorite DVRs with the X1, plus it serves a larger part of the country and has more bundling options.

 If it were us, we’d spend the little bit of extra money on Verizon Fios to make sure we get what we want.
-Verizon Fios has more TV channels, faster speeds (with symmetrical upload speeds), and unlimited data.
+Verizon Fios has more TV channels and faster speeds (with symmetrical upload speeds).

 What are Early Termination Fees (ETFs)?

-Verizon Fios will not charge early termination fees if you select a no-contract option.
+Verizon Fios will not charge early termination fees if you select a no-term contract option.
 Comcast may charge up to $480 in early termination fees.